AP 100

 Conclusion

-Just because real threats exist doesn’t mean we have to live our lives in constant fear.
-Our personal and property security can be upgraded to improve peace of mind and mitigate damages in the unfortunate event of a hazardous incident, whether man-made or natural.
-Conducting a threat and risk assessment is the first step towards making these upgrades and protecting ourselves from harm.
+Our personal safety can be safeguarded and the security of properties can be upgraded to improve peace of mind and mitigate risks in the unfortunate event of a hazardous security-related incident, whether man-made or natural.

 Related Articles